UNIVERSE-HPC/course-material/software_architecture_and_design/object_orientated/classes_cpp.md

 ::::
 :::::

-After writing the three classes `Position`, `Character` and `Item`, we can re-write all of our data that we originally had has:
+After writing the three classes `Position`, `Character` and `Item`, we can re-write all of our data that we originally had as:

 ```cpp
 std::vector<Character> characters;